Questions about Family Care

 Yes, respite services are covered under the Family Care benefit package.

-If you are an illegal alien can you still receive the Family Care benefit?
+If you are an undocumented immigrant can you still receive the Family Care benefit?

 What services are covered?
 Which services are excluded?